Environmental Integrity

 Since the onset of the agricultural and industrial revolutions, we humans have profoundly impacted not only the natural world, but we have also created societies ridden with scourges like racism, pollution, and poverty.
 These ills frequently intersect with our environment, creating problems as vast as climate change and as personal as a child with asthma.

-Tell us what EJ means to you here.
+Tell us what EJ means to you by completing the form below.

 We plan to document your thoughts, ideas, and stories, to learn from them, and to put them into future action.